-Identifying industries with higher numbers of workers exposed to 2,4-D is an important step for informing cancer prevention efforts.
-This information can help to prioritize exposed groups and target exposure reduction resources more effectively.
+Identifying industries with higher numbers of workers exposed to 2,4-D can help to prioritize exposed groups and target exposure reduction resources more effectively.

 The table below shows the number of workers exposed by industry group and likelihood of exposure to 2,4-D. These results highlight industries with the greatest number of workers, as well as the industries with the highest proportion of workers in the exposed category.
 Data is shown for those industry groups with at least 1,000 people in the exposed category.
-Depending on the goals of a prevention campaign, exposure reduction in the largest group might be a useful strategy, or reducing exposure to those most likely to be exposed could be seen as a priority.
+Depending on the goals of an exposure reduction campaign, reducing exposure in the largest group might be a useful strategy, or reducing exposure among those most likely to be exposed could be seen as a priority.